YanZehong/yanzehong.github.io/_posts/2020-09-04-deep-learning.md

 ---
 published: true
 ---
-Practical aspects of deep learning.
+Practical aspects of deep learning.In addition, we will illustrate why regularization reduces overfitting.

 ## 1.Train/Dev/Test sets
 ### 1.1 Basic rules for splitting datasets